RangelCR/RangelCR/README.md

-- 👋 Hi, I’m @RangelCR
+- 👋 Hi, I’m Henrique Rangel
 - 👀 I’m interested in ...
 Development and DevOps
 - 🌱 I’m currently learning ...
 C#, Linux
 - 💞️ I’m looking to collaborate on ...